craftwar/obs-updater/updater/ReadMe.txt

 https://craftwarblog.blogspot.com/2017/09/obs-studioby-craftwar.html

 I remove some plugins.
 You need more features, you need install them yourself or use official OBS Studio version instead.
 It shares the same settings with official OBS, no extra setup is required.
+To keep settings seperated, you can run in portable mode. (add -p to program parameter)
 **Don't install under system folder (ex: C:\Program Files (x86)\), updater can't write.
 Install in C:\craftwar_OBS or D:\craftwar_OBS ...etc
 Don't delete downloaded .7z/zip files, it's used for update check. (delete it only when you encounter download problem)